Anas436/Cars-Price-Pediction-Evaluation-and-Refinement-Using-Python/README.md

-Every Data Scientist and Data Analyst need to perform any model evaluation and refinement.
+<b>Every Data Scientist and Data Analyst need to perform any model evaluation and refinement.
 Because it is provide your model accuracy which provide more confident with your own model.
-If you do not perform these types of actions otherwise you could not be able to know about your model whether is how much accurate or not.
+If you do not perform these types of actions otherwise you could not be able to know about your model whether is how much accurate or not.</b>

 ## After completing this lab you will be able to: